 The city of Houston is also coordinating with the Harris County Domestic Violence Coordinating Council (HCDVCC) and the Houston Area Women’s Center (HAWC) to provide safe outlets and resources for domestic violence victims.

 In partnership with HPD, officials have created NoCOVIDabuse, a new website featuring safety tips and phone numbers for 24-hour domestic violence hotlines.

 Child abuse may be more difficult to spot

 In addition, Kamin aims to curb child abuse, which is more difficult to spot and combat during the sheltering-in-place procedures of the pandemic.
 Teachers tend to report child abuse most frequently, but with schools closed since mid-March, that isn’t happening.

 In such times, it’s important to keep in mind that not all claims of domestic abuse are based on facts.
 While victims must be protected, at times the real victim is a person who has been unjustly and falsely accused of domestic violence or child abuse.

 Such false claims of domestic abuse or family violence can be made for a variety of reasons, including revenge, spite or attempts to gain leverage in a child custody dispute.

 Everyone deserves his or her day in the court and the right to be innocent until proven guilty.
 Persons who face a false claim of domestic violence should consult an experienced domestic violence defense attorney to protect their legal rights.

-Contact a domestic violence defense lawyer today at the Neal Davis Law Firm for a free and confidential legal review of your case.
+Contact a domestic violence defense lawyer today at the Neal Davis Law Firm for a confidential legal review of your case.
 Persons in Houston, Harris County, Sugar Land, Fort Bend County, The Woodlands, Conroe or Montgomery County can contact us for the legal help they need.